fjahr/lightning-mw/05-onchain.md

 # Commitment Transaction

 The local and remote nodes each hold a *commitment transaction*.
-Each of these commitment transactions has four types of outputs:
+Each of these commitment transactions has four types of outputs along with the transactions that may spend these outputs:

-1. _local node's main output_: Zero or one output, to pay to the *local node's* commitment pubkey.
+1. _local node's main output_: Zero or one output, for a transaction to pay to a *local node's* blinding factor.
-2. _remote node's main output_: Zero or one output, to pay to the *remote node's* commitment pubkey.
+2. _remote node's main output_: Zero or one output, for a transaction to pay to the *remote node's* blinding factor.
-3. _local node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *remote node* in return for a payment preimage.
+3. _local node's offered HTLCs_: Zero or more pending payments (*HTLCs*), for a transaction to pay the *remote node* in return for a payment preimage.
-4. _remote node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *local node* in return for a payment preimage.
+4. _remote node's offered HTLCs_: Zero or more pending payments (*HTLCs*), for a transaction to pay the *local node* in return for a payment preimage.

-To incentivize the local and remote nodes to cooperate, an relative timeout encumbers the *local node's outputs* (in the *local node's commitment transaction*) and the *remote node's outputs* (in the *remote node's commitment transaction*).
+To incentivize the local and remote nodes to cooperate, an relative timeout encumbers the *local node's outputs* (in the *local node's commitment transactions*) and the *remote node's outputs* (in the *remote node's commitment transactions*).
 So for example, if the local node publishes its commitment transaction, it will have to wait to claim its own funds, whereas the remote node will have immediate access to its own funds.
 As a consequence, the two commitment transactions are not identical, but they are